Metal, Ceramic, and Incognito® Braces: Premium-Grade Materials for Premium-Grade Smiles

 The metal used in metal braces are selected for their durability and level of corrosion resistance: usually an alloy of titanium, nickel and/or chromium, or in some cases, cobalt.
 These alloys are designed to be resistant to corrosion.

-No metal is 100% corrosion-proof - all metal degrade over time.
+No metal is 100% corrosion-proof - all metals degrade over time.
 However, these alloys are designed to resist corrosion so effectively that they will stay in excellent condition for as long as your orthodontic treatment lasts.
 You shouldn’t notice any corrosion of the metal for the length of your braces treatments; if you have questions, consult your orthodontic provider.

 Are Metal Braces Safe?